Transport Group Aim

 Planning work is underway to vastly upgrade the rail line from High Wycombe to Aylesbury.
 The section from Princes Risborough to Aylesbury is very slow with single track and that limits the frequency of service.
 This route will eventually join High Wycombe to the east–west rail line north of Aylesbury, which will link Oxford to Milton Keynes and Bedford and eventually Cambridge.
 This line is in the process of being re-opened.

-The vexed question on everyone’s lips is when will they be fixed?
-It is important that potholes are reported to Transport for Bucks; the easiest way is via the website (see link below) – remember if a pothole has been reported and not fixed in a reasonable time TfB can be liable for damage to vehicles. http://www.transportforbucks.net/BCC-report-a-problem.aspx All motorists in High Wycombe would place potholes as their main concern with the state of our roads.
-The situation is recognised by Bucks CC as their first priority for road repair.
+It is important that potholes are reported to Transport for Bucks (TfB).
+The easiest way is via “Fix my Street” which can be accessed from the Buckinghamshire Council website – remember if a pothole has been reported and not fixed in a reasonable time TfB can be liable for damage to vehicles. https://www.fixmystreet.buckscc.gov.uk/ All motorists in High Wycombe would place potholes as their main concern with the state of our roads.
+The Council recognises the priority for road repair.
 However the ability to patch up potholes and resurface roads seems to be losing the battle with the rate at which potholes are appearing, particularly since much of the temporary patching work only lasts a few months.
-Many road users have reported damage to tyres, wheels and suspension but compensation will not be approved if Bucks CC has not been made aware of the pothole and/or the contractor has not noted the repair.
+Many road users have reported damage to tyres, wheels and suspension but compensation will not be approved if Buckinghamshire Council has not been made aware of the pothole and/or the contractor has not noted the repair.
 It is important therefore, that Transport for Bucks (TfB) is informed about all potholes considered to be a danger to motorists.
 This will not only help support compensation claims but also speed up the repair by identifying roads where potholes are a danger to traffic.

-The effect on the flow of traffic caused by the proliferation of traffic signals in High Wycome has been studied by the HWS TG and is under constant review with Bucks CC.
+The effect on the flow of traffic caused by the proliferation of traffic signals in High Wycombe has been studied by the HWS Transport Group and is under constant review.
 Over the last 8 years the HWS has been working with Bucks CC in an attempt to remove redundant traffic signals in order to improve traffic flow along the major routes.
 Users of the A40 London Rd during peak periods will know that the additional signals installed at many of the junctions, previously controlled by mini-roundabouts, has added considerably to the congestion along this route.
 A similar situation occurs on the A404 Marlow Hill where the installation of signals at School Close and the poor phasing of the signals at the Sports Centre creates a blockage of the Marlow Hill from 0745 until 0845 during the school term periods of the year.
 New software is being installed to help to improve traffic flow but the results so far have not been very encouraging.
 The HWS is liaising with Bucks CC regarding traffic control along these routes, and the phasing of signals at other junctions, which we feel need to be changed to speed up the flow of traffic.
-Please contact firstname.lastname@example.org with any information or suggestions to assist in our efforts to keep traffic moving.

 Transport, High Wycombe and History